-Ste Description p 1 In the Browser window, locate the Package with the << stereotype and open its child diagram.
-If you do not have an existing < profile>> Package, use the 'MDG Technology Builder' option in the
+Ste Description p 1 In the Browser window, locate the Package with the &lt;&lt;&lt;&lt;&lt;file&gt;&gt;&gt; Stereotype and open its child diagram.
+If you do not have an existing << profile>> Package, use the 'Management MDG Technology Builder'

-Model Wizard to create a new technology, then open the diagram from the newly created << profile>> Package.
+option in the Model Wizard to create a new technology, then open the diagram from the newly created << profile>> Package.
 2 Drag the 'Metaclass' icon from the 'Profile' page of the Diagram Toolbox onto the diagram.
 The 'Extend Metaclass' dialog displays.
 3 Select the 'Stereotypes' tab.
-4 From the drop-down list, select the Profile to extend (for example, 'SysML1.3') and select the checkbox next to the non-UML Stereotype to extend (for example, 'Block').
+4 From the drop-down list, select the Profile to extend (for example, 'SysML1.4') and select the checkbox next to the non-UML Stereotype to extend (for example, 'Block').
 Click on the OK button.
 The appropriate Stereotype element is added to the Profile diagram.
 5 Add a new Stereotype by dragging the 'Add Stereotype Profile Helper' from the Diagram Toolbox.
 This will be the custom Stereotype that extends the non-UML type added to the diagram in step 4.
 When you have finished, the Stereotype element and Metaclass element are displayed on the Profile diagram.
 6 Draw a Generalize connector from the custom